 Most LHCSAs doing business in Dutchess County are members of the Home Care Association of Dutchess County, whose members also include Certified Home Health Agencies, Long Term Home Health Care Programs, county agencies, and others concerned with ethical, high quality delivery of home care.

 The Long-Term Home Health Care Program (LTHHCP) is a Medicaid waiver program that delivers home health care on a long term basis to the chronically ill or disabled person.
-The LTHHCP provides a comprehensive and coordinated plan of health and personal services tailored to meet a person’s health, social, and environmental needs.
+The LTHHCP provides a comprehensive and coordinated plan of health and personal care services tailored to meet a person’s health, social, and environmental needs.

 Medicaid is the usual payment source for the LTHHCP.
 For those care plans, Dutchess NY Connects is the authorizing agency.
-For those clients who pay privately, all case management is provided by the LTHHCP.
+For clients who pay privately, all case management is provided by the LTHHCP.
 Care for clients of the HIV program is paid by Medicaid, Medicare, private insurance, and grants.

 Respite care is the provision of short term, temporary care that provides relief for caregivers of the ill or disabled.